moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/hardhat.md

     ```

     !!! note
         `npx` is used to run executables installed locally in your project.
-Although Hardhat can be installed globally, it is recommended to install it locally in each project so that you can control the version on a project by project basis.
+Although Hardhat can be installed globally, it is recommended to install it locally in each project so that you can control the version on a project-by-project basis.

 5. A menu will appear which will allow you to create a new project or use a sample project.
 For this example, you can choose **Create an empty hardhat.config.js**